oangia/oangia.github.io/README.md

 # Task
+- Main feature, input a paragraph -> response the score of readability
 - Google analytic
 - Simple front end library / Navigation
 - Change formulas to back end
+- Secure for server / only allow request from my web, second only allow limited requests from ip, cookie.
+- Save log of requests
+- Validate, not under 100 characters, back and front end
+- Them loading

 Ideas
 Title